1st and 2nd Years

 - In the third week the theme is abnormal bone physiology and osteoporosis.

-- The forth week is abnormal cartilage physiology and inflammatory arthritis.
+- The fourth week is abnormal cartilage physiology and inflammatory arthritis.
 Concurrent with the PBL course is a Gross and Radiographic anatomy course that is integrated with the teaching of a five week Clinical Skills course.